Notice: Change in Certification Date for 2017 Filers

 When to File

-- IMPORTANT: Dental facilities that filed their certifications in 2007 must have filed their renewal certifications by June 15, 2012.
+- IMPORTANT: Dental facilities that filed their certifications in 2010 and 2011 must file their renewal certifications by December 31, 2016.

-- New dental practices and those that expand beyond the capacity of their existing amalgam separator(s) must install new amalgam separator equipment before the new/expanded facility starts operating, and must file initial certifications with MassDEP within 60 days of startup.
+- New dental practices and those that expand beyond the capacity of their existing amalgam separator(s) must install new amalgam separator equipment before the new/expanded facility starts operating, and must file initial certifications with MassDEP within 60 days of commencing operations.

-- After initial certifications are filed with MassDEP, follow-up certifications are required every five years (generally by June 15 of the year they are due).
+- After initial certifications are filed with MassDEP, follow-up certifications are required every two years on March 31 of every even-numbered year.
+This change in certification date became effective on September 9, 2016.

 - If you believe your practice is exempt from the regulation, you must still file a one-time certification to establish your exempt status.
-Exempt practices do not need to re-file after 5 years.
-A facility is exempt if it does not generate or discharge waste water from amalgam-related processes (such as tooth extraction).
+Exempt practices do not need to re-file every even-numbered year.
+A facility is exempt if it does not generate or discharge waste water from amalgam-related processes (e.g. a practice limited to orthodontia, where no tooth extractions are conducted).
+PLEASE NOTE: If your practice changes and you begin to see patients with amalgam fillings or you conduct extractions of teeth containing amalgam, you must certify with MassDEP and continue to certify every two years.
 See the online certification form for details.

 How to File

-- Download the Dental Certification Forms Instructions and either print them for reference or keep them open on your computer and refer back to them as you proceed.
+- See the Dental Certification Form Instructions and either print them or keep them open on your computer so you can refer back to them as you proceed.

-- If you encounter difficulty while attempting to complete eDEP forms, consult the Troubleshooting eDEP quick-fix guide to solving many common problems with the online filing system.
-If none of the suggested fixes work, please email: email@example.com
+- If you encounter difficulty while attempting to complete eDEP forms, please email: email@example.com

 Contact MassDEP.
 See Dental Program Contacts in the column to the right.